Our No. 1 Tip:

 In long periods of non-use (like in Summer when children are less likely to be congested) please remove batteries when placing Snotty Boss into storage, to avoid corrosion or battery sweating.

-Holding your baby or child in a gentle but firm position helps to get the job done quicker and easier.
+Holding your baby or child in a gentle but firm upright cradle position helps to get the job done quicker and easier.
+Baby can also be positioned in a rocker, as long as their head is elevated and Snotty Boss is tilted no more than 45 degrees, to minimize leaks.

-In the photo above, Mum Laura is sitting and holding baby Sage in a calm, cradle position.
+In the photo above, Mum Laura is sitting and holding baby Sage in a calm, cradled, upright position.
 This allows baby's head to be resting against Mum's shoulder, to lessen the ability to turn away and wave their arm, which can be a child's natural reaction.

 It can take some practice from parents to master the right holding position, but it's worth experimenting, as it makes the snot extraction process so much quicker and easier.

-Saline is a vital first step as it helps loosen up all nasal mucus, and lessens the risk of agitating nasal membranes.
+Saline can be a vital first step as it helps loosen up all nasal mucus, and lessens the risk of agitating nasal membranes.
 The Snotty Boss Kit comes with an empty, refillable saline spray bottle.

 If your child's nose is streaming with flowing snot, you may not need as much saline.